A Primer of Digital Advertising Channels

 LinkedIn has around 396 million users.
 Campaigns can target industry, location, company size, company name, seniority, and demographics.
 LinkedIn is great for advertising professional products and services.

 Pinterest has around 100 million users.
 The majority of users are female and tend to skew towards Generation Y. Promoted pins can target by keyword, location, gender, language, and device.
-Both consumer products, like clothing, or services, like wedding photography, are well-suited for Pinterest advertising.
+Both consumer products, like clothing, and services, like wedding photography, are well-suited for Pinterest advertising.

 reddit (stylized with a lowercase ‘r’) offers the option of promoted posts at the top of pages.
 Reddit likes to keep things simple and consistent with its image; posts can only target subreddits and locations.
 The no-frills advertising features are partly what makes it appealing.
 Plus, your brand’s street cred will likely benefit from being seen on reddit with its edgy reputation.
 I would highly encourage anyone who’s interested in advertising on it to read PPC Senior Manager Eric Yarnik’s blog post thoroughly detailing reddit advertising.